isinghrana/fabric-samples-healthcare/fda-drug-adverse-event-analytics/Readme.md

 ## Steps to setup demo in your own environment

-This section lists the links to pages with step by step by instructions, Step 1 to Step 3 shouldn't take more than 10 to 15 minutes to setup but have been broken into distinct steps for clarity.
+This section lists the links to pages with step by step by instructions, Step 1 to Step 5 shouldn't take more than 15 to 20 minutes to setup but have been broken into distinct steps for clarity.
+Steps 1-3 are reviewed and discussed in this video: https://youtu.be/KSHwJUoPVQY

 1. [Create Lakehouse, import Spark Notebooks and setup the Lakehouse association for Spark Notebooks](./docs/01-CreateLakehouse-SetupNotebooks.md)
 2. [Create Pipeline to ingest and transform Drug Adverse Event Dataset into flattened Relational Tables](./docs/02-CreatePipeline.md)